 For a good gift basket, you want variety.
 If you do not know the recipient so well, chances are that with a good variety, there will at least be something he/she likes.

-You don’t need to spend a lot for enough items, but it is good to choose different types of gifts that follow the theme and that are different sizes.
+You don’t need to spend a lot on enough items, but it is good to choose several types of gifts that follow the theme and that are varied sizes.

 Arrange the Gifts

-If you are using a basket or other open container, you want to layer the items, so having small, medium, and large items definitely helps.
+If you are using a basket or other open container, you want to layer the items, so having small, medium, and bulky items helps.

 Use these tips to arrange our basket: